On-Call Page Volume Targets

 Link to retention

-Healthy on-call retains senior engineers.
-Mentor pairs build over time when the rotation is sustainable.
+- Healthy on-call retains seniors.
+Mentor pairs build over time when the rotation is sustainable; bad rotations break that pattern.